 - Law graduates with legal work experience or a strong demonstrated interest in securities law.

 Specialization StructureDesigned to meet the needs of working professionals located across Canada and abroad, all courses in this specialization are available via video conferencing and are structured as either weekly evening sessions or 3-5 day intensives.
-The Securities Law specialization is a cohort based specialization where courses progressively build upon one another.
-New students are only accepted into the specialization once every three years – the next specialization start is Fall 2018.
-Students can complete their degree requirements exclusively through course work or through a combination of course work and a Major Research Paper.
+The Securities Law specialization is a cohort-based specialization where courses progressively build upon one another.
+New students are only accepted into the specialization once every three years.
+Students can complete their degree requirements exclusively through coursework or through a combination of coursework and a Research Paper.

 Total credits needed: 36